eldun/eldun.github.io/_drafts/artic-art-fetcher.md

 Here's a short list of some criteria that may be worth filtering by:

 - time period
+- artist
-- type of art
+- type of art (e.g. painting, sculpture, book)
 - predominant color
 - popularity
+- style (e.g. impressionist, abstract)
-- medium
+- theme

 More may come later.
-I think it'd also be neat to choose images based on the weather and time - but that may belong in the file management section, once they're already downloaded.
+I think it'd also be neat to choose images based on the current weather and time - but that may belong in the file management section, once they're already downloaded.
 I'm getting ahead of myself - let's populate our art section in our GUI with dummy widgets!

+`fetcher.py`:
+<pre><code class="language-diff-python diff-highlight">

+</code></pre>